skybaks/pyplanet-cup_manager/readme.md

 This will launch the config editing UI where you can make changes and the press "Save" to commit those changes.

+On the editing window there are 3 tabs at the top, a sidebar on the left, and configuration options in the main body.
+Each tab controls the following:

+* Names: Configure cup name, map count, settings presets, and more
+* Presets: Set up mode script + script settings presets which can be executed by name or linked to a cup via the Names tab
+* Payouts: Create planets payout schemes which can be accessed from the cup results scoreboard or linked to a cup via the Names tab

+For each tab, a new instance of cup, preset, or payout can be created or deleted using the +/- buttons on the top of the left sidebar.

 ### Load a Config File

 To load a different config file, use the following command: